GovernmentPlates/indico-presentations/PITCHME.md

 # In this talk:

-* What is Indico and what it can offer you
+* What is Indico and what it can offer
-* How we've managed to keep up over the last 20 years
+* The tech behind Indico and how it's evolved
-* A look at some stats and what we can learn from them
+* A look at some community metrics and what we can learn from them

 <!--
 - We're going to tell you about at its more than 20 year-long history as an open source project, show some cool tech that we are using and look at its evolution